-Based on the above criteria, we come to the below list of suggestions for case studies.
-We propose four case study topics.
-This means we leave two case study topics open to be decided later based on further civil society inputs or inputs from the Commission with regard to relevance of certain topics for the negotiations.
+The screening has resulted in the below list of case studies.
+This means we leave two case study topics open to be decided later based on further civil society inputs or inputs from the Commission regarding relevance of certain topics for the negotiations.